rimelq/Applied-Data-Analysis-Project/README.md

 # **The Reel World vs. The Real World: Is Cinema Holding a True Mirror to Society?**
-   A Study of Demographic Representation in Global Cinema

 ## **Abstract**

 Cinema has always served as a lens through which society is reflected—or distorted.
 This project investigates whether the cinematic world aligns with real-world demographics in terms of gender, ethnicity, and age, or whether it reinforces outdated stereotypes.
 By comparing on-screen representation to societal expectations across genres and regions, we aim to highlight discrepancies and explore their potential implications.
 Our analysis will compare demographic representation not only by region but also across major film industries such as Hollywood, Bollywood, and others.
 Beyond identifying these disparities, we will examine trends over time and consider data-driven proposals to address them.
+Our findings aim to inform audiences, creators, and policymakers about the societal impact of these portrayals and offer actionable insights to bridge the gap between the reel and real worlds.

 ---